ServiceNowDevProgram/DD18-Advanced-Service-Portal-Widgets/guidebook.md

 1. Navigate to the unique instance URL provided to you.

 1. Log on with provided credentials.
-Include periods at the end of your steps.
-Exclude the period if a step ends with text the student needs to copy and paste to prevent the period from being grabbed accidentally.

 ### Create List Widget